Top 30 Salesforce Record Sharing & Visibility Interview Questions 2026 — OWD, Role Hierarchy, Sharing Rules, FLS & Apex Sharing Explained

 "Use S2S for quick native sharing on standard objects.
 For complex logic, build Connected App + Named Credential + Apex Callout.
 The integration user in each org must have bare minimum permissions — interviewers always ask this follow-up."

-📌 Core Solution: OWD Private + Role Hierarchy
+Core Solution: OWD Private + Role Hierarchy — the most classic sharing setup in Salesforce! 🏗️

 VP Sales